We’re a nation of animal lovers and top of the list has to be our best friend – the family dog…

-Upon arrival at The Ship at Dunwich, your fluffy friend can chomp away on treat whilst you sample the fish and chips, or enjoy panoramic views of the River Orwell as you sit in the gardens of The Ship Inn, Levington where everyone is welcome, dogs and children included.
+Upon arrival at The Ship at Dunwich, your fluffy friend can chomp away on treat whilst you sample the fish and chips, or find a spot in the garden at The Harbour Inn, Southwold; where you and your pup can take in the outstanding views over The River Blyth and Southwold marshes.

 If the weather is less than desirable, dogs are welcome to join you in the bar of The Ufford Crown, near Woodbridge - where water bowls and treats are on offer!